Thomas Ellwood: Life

 In April 1661 the elder Ellwood and his two daughters left Crowell to live in London; Thomas Ellwood then sold the beasts on the Crowell farm at his father's directions and dismissed the servants.
 For a time he lived in complete solitude.
 He often visited Aylesbury gaol, where many of his Quaker friends were in prison.
 At a Quaker meeting held at Penington's house he was, for a second time, arrested, but was soon discharged.
 For no apparent reason he was immediately afterwards arrested as a rogue and vagabond by the watch at Beaconsfield while walking home from Chalfont St. Peters, but was released after one night's detention.

 Early in 1662 Ellwood was attacked by smallpox, and on his recovery went to London to study.
 His friend Penington consulted Dr. Paget, who arranged that he should read with the poet John Milton, now completely blind.
 Ellwood lodged in Aldersgate nearby Milton's house, and read in Latin to him.
 After six-week Ellwood fell ill, went to Wycombe to recuperate, and returned in October 1662.
 That month he was arrested again, and was committed to Newgate Prison in December.
 His plea of illegal detention was over-ruled.
 He was moved to Bridewell, and released in January.
 Then till 1669 Ellwood resided with the Peningtons as Latin tutor to their young children, and he managed their estates in Kent and Sussex.
 He agreed to the sale of Crowell by his father, and acquired some ready money.

-In June 1665 Ellwood hired a cottage for Milton at Chalfont St. Giles, where the poet lived during the Great Plague.
+In June 1665 Ellwood hired a cottage for Milton at Chalfont St. Giles, where the poet lived during the Great Plague of London.
 On 1 July he was arrested while attending a funeral at Amersham, and spent a month in Aylesbury gaol.
 On his discharge he paid Milton a visit, and was lent the manuscript of Paradise Lost; Ellwood asked "what hast thou to say of Paradise Found"?
 When Ellwood called on Milton in London in the autumn, he was shown Paradise Regained.
 Pennington was in prison at Aylesbury for nine months during 1665 and 1666; his household was broken up, and Ellwood stayed with his pupils at Aylesbury, Bristol, and Amersham.
 From 13 March 1685-6 till 25 June Ellwood was himself imprisoned once again at Wycombe for attending a meeting at Hedgerley, Buckinghamshire.